IllinoisLegalAidOnline/website-docs/docs/source/next_steps_content_type.rst

 ===========================

 Once the Legal How-to is attached, the Step dropdown will populate with the list of steps.
 Always start the flow with the first step.

-.. warning:: The component is triggered when the system is told the user has BEEN ADIVISED TO COMPLETE the step.

 To create the message: